justsomeguy2941/presets/README.md

 ```

 ---
+### Important information when using the Z.AI coding (subscription) API and possibly other providers.
+- The issue: Z.AI's coding (subscription) API has different default parameters than their pay-per-use API, that can negatively effect creative writing and roleplay.

+1. do_sample defaults to "false", which completely disables the functionality of temperature and top_k while forcing the temperature to ZERO, resulting in a more reproducible, but far less creative output.
+Make sure it's set to "true".
+[Official documentation](https://docs.z.ai/guides/overview/concept-param#do_sample)

+2. clear_thinking defaults to "false", which enables "preserved thinking", a feature that may or may not be useful for roleplay in the future, but is not supported by SillyTavern yet.
+I recommend setting it to "true".
+[Official documentation](https://docs.z.ai/guides/capabilities/thinking-mode#preserved-thinking)

+I provided links to screenshots of how and where to change the parameters in the next section.
+This may be a problem with some third party providers as well.

+---
 ### General information and recommendations for settings and parameters:
 - Provider used for testing: Z.AI official pay-per-use API.
 - Parameters used and recommended: Below or [here](https://github.com/justsomeguy2941/presets/blob/main/parameters.png).